-On May 10, 2021, the Company entered into a definitive convertible security funding agreement (the "Agreement") with Lind Global Macro Fund, LP,a New York based institutional investment fund managed by The Lind Partners, LLC ("Lind").
-The Company closed the first tranche ("First Tranche") under the Agreement on May 13, 2021, for gross proceeds of \$3,500,000.
-In connection with the closing of the First Tranche, the Company issued a convertible security (a "Convertible Security") of the Company with a two-year term and a face value of \$4,112,500 and issued an aggregate of 1,957,056 common share purchase warrants ("Warrants") exercisable into Common Shares until May 13, 2023, at an exercise price of \$1.0283 per Common Share.
-In connection with the closing of the First Tranche, the Company paid Lind a 3% commitment fee of the amount funded under the First Tranche.
-The Agreement also contemplates the issuance of a second Convertible Security upon the mutual agreement of the Company and Lind for gross proceeds to the Company of up to \$6,500,000.
-Lind is entitled to convert the Convertible Securities issued under the terms of the Agreement into Common Shares over their term, subject to certain limitations, at a conversion price equal to 85% of the five-day volume-weighted average trading price of the Common Shares prior to the date a notice of conversion is provided to the Company by Lind.
-The Agreement includes certain restrictions on the maximum face value of each of the Convertible Securities that may be converted in any particular month.
-In addition, the Company has the option to buy-back 66.7% of the Convertible Securities in cash at any time with no penalty, subject to the option of Lind to convert up to 1/3 of the face value of the Convertible Security into Common Shares at the time of such buy-back.
-If a Convertible Security is repaid by the Company within 180 days of issuance, the outstanding face value amount will be reduced pursuant to the terms of the Agreement.
-Lind is also entitled to accelerate its conversion right to the full amount of the face value or demand repayment of the face value in cash upon a default and other designated events as set out in the Agreement.
-To the extent that the full face value of a Convertible Security has not been converted at the maturity date of the Convertible Security, the outstanding balance of such face value shall be to be repaid to Lind by the Company in cash.
+On May 11, 2021, the Company announced that it had entered into the Lind Agreement with Lind Global Macro Fund, LP, a New York based institutional investment fund managed by Lind.
+The Company closed the First Tranche under the Lind Agreement on May 13, 2021 when it issued a Convertible Security with a two year term and a face value of \$4,112,500 and an aggregate of 1,957,056 common share purchase warrants exercisable into Common Shares for a period of 48 months at an exercise price of \$1.0283 per Common Share.
+The Convertible Security issued under the First Tranche accrues a simple interest rate obligation of 8.75% per annum on the amount funded, being \$3,500,000, which interest is prepaid and attributed to the face value of the Convertible Security.
+The Company also paid Lind a 3% commitment fee on the amount funded under the First Tranche, as well as under any second tranche, which as of the date of this MD&A has not yet been completed.

+Each Convertible Security issuable under the Lind Agreement has a two-year term from the date of issuance and accrues a simple interest rate obligation of 8.75% per annum on the amount funded, which interest is prepaid and attributed to the face value of each Convertible Security upon issuance.
+Lind is entitled to convert the Convertible Securities into Common Shares over the term of the applicable Convertible Security, subject to certain limitations, at a conversion price equal to 85% of the five-day trailing volume-weighted average price ("VWAP") of the Common Shares prior to the date a notice of conversion is provided to the Company by Lind.
+The Lind Agreement includes certain restrictions on the maximum face value of each of the Convertible Securities that may be converted in any particular month.
+In addition, the Company has the option to buy-back 66.7% of the Convertible Securities in cash at any time with no penalty, subject to the option of Lind to convert up to 1/3 of the face value of the face v applicable Convertible Security into Common Shares at the time of such buy-back.
+If the Convertible Security is repaid by the Company within 180 days of issuance, the face value amount owed will be reduced pursuant to the terms of the Lind Agreement.
+Lind will also be entitled to accelerate its conversion right to the full amount of the face value or demand repayment of the face value in cash upon a default and other designated events as set out in the Lind Agreement.
+To the extent that the full face value of a Convertible Security has not been converted at the maturity date of the applicable Convertible Security, the outstanding balance of such face value shall be to be repaid to Lind by the Company in cash.